- The Compart System was flexible.

-- He took all subjects in the supplementary examination and passed.
+- Took all subjects in the supplementary examination and passed.

 - His teachers persuaded him to study Mathematics in Mandalay University.

-- He received his Masters (thanks to his mentor) during the War.
+- Received his Masters (thanks to his mentor) during the War.

-- He served as Professor of Mathematics at RASU before being promoted to Rector at MASU.
+- Served as Professor of Mathematics at RASU before being promoted to Rector at MASU.